 In humans, the critical body weight in which there is a threat to life is a BMI of 13 in males and 11 in Females.

 In the study by Dr. Luigi Fontana at Washington University in St Louis, he has shown that the average BMI for people practicing long-term calorie restriction is 19.6, which is above the recommended normal BMI between 18.5-25.

 This might give more than enough body fat reserves to survive an infection if such a weight is maintained.
 However, under more severe CR where a person has a BMI of less than 16, this could pose a significant risk to health and life.

-Antibiotics would be very useful in helping ensure that CR does work in humans and is not prevented by excess mortality due to infectious disease.
+Antibiotics would be very useful in helping ensure that CR does work in humans and that life-extending effect of CR is not prevented by excess mortality due to infectious disease.

 If CR does retard the aging process in humans but the risk of death from infectious remains higher, then this might negate any potential lifespan extension that could be gained from lifelong calorie restriction.

 Although antibiotics are currently becoming less effective because of the overuse and misuse of antibiotics, newer generations of antibiotics are expected to become available within the next 10 years.